[Photo by: Dani Sacco Photo]

 Handguns will be releasing their new record on Langley’s label Pass Along Knowledge Yourself.
 “We want to be a DIY band.
 Our label is the only label of its kind,” he explains.
 “We call it Anarchist Collective.
 We don’t want to own the right to sell art that we didn’t make… [Our friends] put their own release out.
 We just aid in putting it out.”

 The band also plans to play three or four shows before entering the studio to raise the rest of the money for recording.
-Two dates are still to be confirmed, but one definite is in Erie, PA on Oct.
-27. They will also perform two shows with the F.C.C. in March.
+Two dates are still to be confirmed, but one definite is in Erie, PA on Jan.
+27.

 As far as Langley is concerned, he just wants to let Handguns fans know that they’re more than valued.
 “We appreciate anyone who still gives a damn… I know when it comes to band drama, people just don’t want to hear it.
 They just want their bands to get along and stay the same people and stay the same thing, forever… I just want to say thank you to everyone who still gives a shit.”